Close Search

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

 If you need a Rocky or California bighorn and can stomach the high non-refundable costs, don’t miss applying for Idaho.
-With no point system, it doesn’t matter if you’ve applied for years of if you want to add Idaho this year.
 There is a sheep hunt available for every style of sheep hunt or for the physical fitness you find yourself in.
-Don’t forget, it is worth throwing an additional $20 entry into the ID Wild Sheep Foundation annual raffle, which has a deadline of July 24th to participate this year.
+You may apply for either one of the two subspecies, but with no point system, it doesn’t matter if you’ve applied for years or if you apply for Idaho this year, your odds will be as good as anyone’s!
+Don’t forget, it is worth throwing an additional $20 entry into the ID Wild Sheep Foundation annual raffle, which has a deadline of July 21st to participate this year.

 Please review the state regulations for specific units and dates.